stephenajulu/julzinsight.co/content/_index.md

 seo:
   title: Julz Insight →— Pioneering Innovation for a Sustainable Future
   description: >-
-   Julz Insight is a tech firm that builds innovative and impactful products, brands and solutions.
-From conception to market dominance.
-Turning ideas into reality.
-Pioneering Innovation for a Sustainable Future
+   Julz Insight is a tech firm that's pioneering innovation for a sustainable future by building impactful products, brands, and solutions
   extra:
     - name: 'og:type'
       value: website